zhangoumeng/zhangoumeng.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the Biophotonics lab at the California Institute of Technology.
+I am a postdoctoral researcher in [the Biophotonics Lab](https://biophot.caltech.edu/) at the California Institute of Technology, under the supervision of Dr. Changhuei Yang.
 I received my B.S. in electrical engineering from Shanghai Jiao Tong University (2014) and my M.S.
 (2017) and Ph.D.
 (2022) in electrical engineering from Washington University in St. Louis.
+During my graduate studies, I worked in [the Lew Lab](https://lewlab.wustl.edu/) and was advised by Dr. Matthew D. Lew.
 My research interests include single-molecule microscopy, computational imaging, and imaging system design.